-WordPress , WooCommerceand Content Marketing - these are the strengths of Michael Firnkes, who supports the RAIDBOXES team from now on.
+WordPress , WooCommerce and Content Marketing - these are the strengths of Michael Firnkes, who supports the RAIDBOXES team from now on.
 So you can look forward to new articles, e-books and professional tips from him.
-To let you know who exactly is behind the new content, we asked Michael a few questions.
+So that you know who exactly is behind the new content, we have asked Michael a few questions.

 How did you get in to WordPress?

 Originally purely as a blogger.
-I first had to look up: In 2007 I started my first blog (God, I'm getting old)), besides my actual job.
-The whole thing was successful quite quickly, and I started my own business with my blogs.
-At that time it was still easy to make a living from it.
-At the most, you only got headwind from the community, like at my first WordCamp session on "Earning money with blogs".
+I had to look it up first: I started my first blog in 2007 (God, I'm getting old)), alongside my actual job.
+It was successful pretty quickly, and I went into business for myself with my blogs.
+Back then, it was still easy to make a living at it.
+At most, you got headwinds from the community, like at my first WordCamp session on "making money with blogs".
 The good old blogosphere...

-Today it is the other way around, with monetization issues being among the most popular.
-Much of the private blogosphere has become too thoroughly optimized and too profit-oriented.
-In the manner of "Getting rich quickly without effort" - *yawn*.
-Professionally it has helped me of course.
+Today it's the other way around, with monetization topics being among the most visited.
+Much of the private blogosphere is now clearly too optimized and too profit-oriented for me.
+After the kind of "get rich quick without effort" - *yawn*.
+Professionally, of course, it has helped me.
 I got all my knowledge about online and content marketing through blogging.

-As a computer scientist I quickly "slipped" into the WP scene at the same time.
-Among other things I co-organized WP camps in Berlin (we weren't allowed to call it a WordCamp).
-Jobs followed for WordPress and WooCommercecompanies: The virus had infected me.
+As a computer scientist, I quickly "slipped" into the WP scene at the same time.
+Among other things, I helped organize WP Camps in Berlin (we weren't allowed to call it WordCamp).
+This was followed by jobs for WordPress and WooCommerce-companies: The virus had infected me.

-What brings you RAIDBOXES and what will you do in the team?
+What brings you to RAIDBOXES and what will you be doing on the team?

-Besides my employment I also give seminars on blog and content marketing, mostly for larger companies.
-Again and again it says there: "We would like WordPress but IT forbids it".
-Good and secure hosting is the basic prerequisite for WordPress also asserts itself in the pro environment.
-I like the mission of RAIDBOXES, to support freelancers, agencies and startups.
+In addition to my employment, I also give seminars on blog and content marketing, mostly for larger companies.
+Again and again they say: "We would like to use WordPress , but IT forbids us".
+Good and secure hosting is the basic requirement for WordPress to catch on in the pro environment.
+I like the mission of RAIDBOXES, to advocate for freelancers, agencies and startups here.
 When I heard that the team was looking for content support, I was immediately interested.

 Together with Leefke I take care of the content marketing and the blog, especially the topic WooCommerce.

 Professional work, with a great team.
-At my last employer, I worked purely from home and rarely saw my colleagues.
-I enjoy working remotely.
-Especially blogging gives me the necessary peace and quiet.
+At my last employer I worked purely from home and rarely saw my colleagues.
+I really like working remotely.
+Especially when blogging it gives me the necessary peace.
 But I have noticed that I miss the togetherness.
-I won't be in Münster very often, because I'm writing from home (now Freiburg) again.
+Although I won't be in Münster very often, since I'm writing from home again (Freiburg by now).
 But much more often than before.

-And I am now working in a small but fine marketing team.
-That means I get professional feedback on my content, can work out the so-called content strategy together and put it to the test.
-I know what great services company blogs provide.
+And I now work in a small but fine marketing team.
+That means I get professional feedback on my content, and I can work together on the so-called content strategy and put it to the test.
+I know what a great service corporate blogs provide.
 But only if they focus on added value and personality.
-This is already the case with RAIDBOXES us.
+At RAIDBOXES , that's already the case.
 That was the basic requirement and the most important argument for my application.

 Besides working together with my colleagues: The return to WordCamps, now also to WCEU in Berlin.
 It tailed off a bit for the last two years.
 There are some to whom I want to say "hello" 🙂 and that I can deepen my knowledge and contacts in the direction of WooCommerce.
 I still hope that in D/A/CH a small community will form sometime, like in WordPress.
 However, WooCommerce users "tick" differently.
 Let's see, maybe I can help.

-Otherwise, I'm looking forward to writing books again.
-That was also my entry into the blogger world with "Blog Boosting".
-I don't have the time to write real books anymore, but I'm RAIDBOXES going to design one or the other e-book.
+Other than that, I'm looking forward to writing books again.
+That was also my entry into the blogging world with "Blog Boosting".
+I don't have time for real publishing books anymore, but at RAIDBOXES I will create one or the other e-book.

-And I observe how the users of WooCommerceprofessionalize themselves.
-The times are over, when the system was only suitable for small shops.
-WordPress as a basis and "Blog-CMS" is perfect there.
-Because every online shop - like every portal at all - needs very good content to keep up with Amazon & Co.
+And I observe how the users of WooCommerce are becoming more professional.
+The times are over when the system was only suitable for small shops.
+WordPress as a basis and "blog CMS" is perfect.
+Because every online shop - like every portal in general - needs very good content to be able to keep up with Amazon & Co. even to some extent.
 Here I have blogged about it.

-That means: I am looking forward to webshops that finally offer more than just meaningless product descriptions and horrible usability.
+That means: I'm looking forward to webshops that finally don't just offer meaningless product descriptions and horrible usability.
 The first ones have already understood this game.
 In this respect, blogging and online selling is a perfect combination.

 What do you do when you're not blogging?

-I take care of my small family, am out and about in the vineyards in the Kaiserstuhl, or take an online break from meditation and yoga.
-So just the opposite.
-It helps me "get down."
-And to stop thinking 24/7 online.
-Meanwhile I deliberately switch off the computer sometimes.
-Since then I'm much more structured and enjoy writing more again.
+I take care of my little family, am out and about in the vineyards in the Kaiserstuhl, or take an online break meditating and doing yoga.
+So exactly the opposite.
+This helps me to "come down".
+And to stop thinking 24/7 in online.
+I now consciously switch off the computer sometimes.
+Since then I am much more structured, and have more joy in writing again.

-After a long pause I also blog privately againalbeit irregularly.
-I can pursue my passion professionally and privately, that's the nice thing about blogging and WordPress 🙂
+After a long break, I'm also blogging privately again, albeit irregularly.
+I can pursue my passion professionally and privately, that's the beauty of blogging and WordPress 🙂

 Dear Michael, thank you very much for the interview.
-We are very excited about your valuable input for content marketing and are looking forward to our readers finding more content on the topic "WooCommerce" soon. 😉
+We are very excited about your valuable input for content marketing and look forward to our readers soon finding more content on the topic of "WooCommerce" 😉